Aston Barrett Jr: Other projects and recognitions

-In 2018, he joined with renowned Italian reggae artist Alborosie to co-produce and record the album “Unbreakable – Alborosie meets The Wailers”.
+In 2018, he joined with renowned Italian reggae artist Alborosie to co-produce and record the album Unbreakable – Alborosie meets The Wailers.

-In 2020 he played bass and drums for Romain Virgo’s ‘Best of Me’, produced and played multiple instruments for Kayaman, and worked on the new Reggae Force album.
+In 2020, Barrett Jr. played bass and drums for Romain Virgo's Best of Me, produced and played multiple instruments for Kayaman, and worked on the new Reggae Force album.

+In November 2024, The Wailers' album Evolution, featuring contributions from Mykal Rose, was nominated for the Grammy Award in the Best Reggae Album category.